kordless/mitta-deploy/README.md

 # mitta-deploy
-This repository contains system dependencies to deploy a standalone crawling and indexing system for which may index website or other documents.
-The system may be configured to use various machine learning models to assist with tagging and classification tasks for documents stored in the system.
+This repository contains system dependencies to deploy a standalone crawling and indexing system onto Google Cloud.
+This system provides utilities to index websites or other documents.
+The system may be configured to use machine learning models which can assist with tagging and classification tasks for documents stored in the system.

-An optional paid front-end is available from Mitta Corp. for this system and runs on AppEngine.
+An optional paid front-end is available from [Mitta.us](https://mitta.us/) which runs on AppEngine.

 The following systems are managed with this repo: